resv/MINDTIPPER/README.md

 <!---------------------------------------------------------------------------------------------------------------------------->
 <h1 align="center" id="installation">Installation</h1>

-Although a domain name has been secured (MindTipper.com), the application is not ready for official launch.
+Although a domain name has been secured (MindTipper.com), the **application is not ready for official launch**.
 Step by Step instructions will be provided to run this application locally on your machine for further development or testing purposes

 <img align="right" src="https://imgur.com/6SgZv7U.png" width="300" height="600">